MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `_CONTROL_FLOW_GUARD` Defined as 1 when the [**`/guard:cf`** (Enable Control Flow Guard)](../build/reference/guard-enable-control-flow-guard.md) compiler option is set.
 Otherwise, undefined.

 - `__COUNTER__` Expands to an integer literal that starts at 0.
-The value is incremented by 1 every time it's used in a source file, or in included headers of the source file. `__COUNTER__` remembers its state when you use precompiled headers.
+The value increments by 1 every time it's used in a source file, or in included headers of the source file. `__COUNTER__` remembers its state when you use precompiled headers.
 This macro is always defined.

   This example uses `__COUNTER__` to assign unique identifiers to three different objects of the same type.
 The `exampleClass` constructor takes an integer as a parameter.
 In `main`, the application declares three objects of type `exampleClass`, using `__COUNTER__` as the unique identifier parameter: